mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 useful.

 This guide has a different focus from the above resources.
-Here I focus on explaining several ways of for how the Python *web application* stack works from server infrastructure through JavaScript execution on a user's browser.
+Here I focus on explaining the way a Python *web application* stack works from server infrastructure through JavaScript execution on a user's browser.

 People learning Python generally have at least one of the three following
 goals: